TUM-LIS/tum-dissertation-latex/README.md

 Linux/macOS users who want to build without Docker most likely know what to do.
 Dependencies can be found inside `Dockerfile`.
 The `Makefile` already has targets for building without docker, just make them default.

+## Auto build and publish dissertation

+You can auto build and publish your dissertation on every tagged release.

+### Prerequisites
+1. Use Gitlab
+2. Enable Gitlab runners for repo (https://docs.gitlab.com/ee/ci/runners/)
+_Note: http://gitlab.lrz.de/ currently does not provide shared runners._
+3. Create a `Personal Access Token` with the `api` scope (https://gitlab.com/profile/personal_access_tokens)
+4. Add the token as environment variable `GITLAB_ACCESS_TOKEN` in your dissertation repository (https://gitlab.com/<user>/<repo>/settings/ci_cd).
+5. Create and push a tag.

 ## Link list of logo resources

 - [TUM Logo](https://portal.mytum.de/corporatedesign/vorlagen/index_Logos/dateien/TUM_Logo_blau_rgb_s)